vivianchengg/unsw-meme/README.md

 * 2 additional functionalities (in the same format as iteration 3)
 * Bonus features of your choice!

 Your tutor is not required to provide any assistance with the bonus features section, as it's intended for high-achieving students.

-A brief explanation of your additions must be written in a file <code>extra.md</code> that you need to add to your repo.
+However, it is recommended you seek approval from your tutor during week 10 on whether your chosen additional feature is suitable.

-You will only be style-marked on these additional features (from section 6.2.4) and your custom bonus features in iteration 4, despite using the same repository as the rest of your group.
-For instructions on how to fork your own version of this repo, see section 6.1.
+You will be style-marked on these additional features (from section 6.2.4) and your custom bonus features in iteration 4, despite using the same repository as the rest of your group (see section 6.1).
+You should create any new features using TypeScript, but you do not need to ensure the code produces no typechecking errors.

-If you wish to write bonus features that extend upon previous iteration’s functionality that is currently broken in your groups repo, please contact your tutor as assistance and advice will be handled on a case-by-case basis.
+If you wish to implement **new** bonus features that extend upon previous iteration’s functionality that is currently broken in your groups repo, please contact your tutor as assistance and advice will be handled on a case-by-case basis.

+As a rough guide, if you would like high marks in this section you should expect to spend at least 20 hours on your additional functionality.

+**PLEASE NOTE:** A brief explanation of your additions must be written in a file <code>extra.md</code> that you need to add to your repo.

-Here are some suggestions for extra features.
+Here are some ideas for extra features.
+Depending on the complexity of your features chosen, you may choose to do multiple.

+1. **Deployment** - Deploy your project to the cloud.
+Specifically, you would be deploying the backend server that you wrote to the internet at a public URL.
+You still run your frontend locally using this method, which can connect to that server.

+    * Depending on how you and your team have structured your project, your current method of using data may have to be rethought.
+Deploying to cloud and developing locally require two different mindsets and you and your team may find that you held some assumptions that are valid when developing locally but do not hold when being hosted on the cloud.

+    * If you choose this feature, you need to add the URL of your deployed backend inside of `extra.md`.

+    * We have written a guide you can optionally follow to deploy your project using a free cloud provider <a href="https://www.alwaysdata.com/en/">AlwaysData</a>.
+[Click here to view the guide](docs/DEPLOY.md).

+2. **New Features** - Implement one or more of the features you have elicited in your Requirements & Design document from iteration 3.

-1. Frontend - **Hangman on Frontend**
+3. Frontend - **Hangman on Frontend**

     * After a game of Hangman has been started, any user in the channel can type "/guess X" where X is an individual letter.
 If that letter is contained in the word or phrase they're trying to guess, the app should indicate where it occurs.
 If it does not occur, more of the hangman is drawn.